vinstah/neoscript/README.md

 Newdawn Theme has a E-commerce Cart With Products Dataobject/Admin Built-in with Product Pages and a Product Holder You just have to do A /dev/build and ?flush=all after adding in the theme and mysite code.

+#There is Also a Waving Animation Waving.js

+Wishing you guys would fork it play with it as you wish, it is fun, also a nightmare :) it waves a whole line in a anchor wrapped with any element with the class of class='wavingwrap'

 Enjoy